Smøla Municipality: Churches

-In 2019, archaeologists from the Norwegian Institute for Cultural Heritage Research using large-scale high-resolution georadar technology, determined that a 17 m long Viking ship was buried on the island of Edøya near the Old Edøy Church.
+In 2019, archaeologists from the Norwegian Institute for Cultural Heritage Research using large-scale high-resolution ground-penetrating radar, determined that a 17 m long Viking ship was buried on the island of Edøya near the Old Edøy Church.
 They estimate its age as over 1,000 years, from the Merovingian or Viking period; the group hopes to conduct additional searches in the area.
 A similar burial was found previously by the group, in Gjellestad.